bettachini/MecanicaAnaliticaComputacional/88presentación/jose_2024/paper.md

 Each chapter is composed by a set of theoretical notebooks and videos.
 Also, accompanied by a set of examples, including functions to be modified by the students and incorporated as new tools to solve a small, but mandatory, set of homework problems.
 Since UNLaM relies on MS Teams, all problems are presented through that system, allowing the teaching staff to keep track of the students work.
+__But any LMS, such as Moodle, can provide this service.__
-Solved problems must be sent at the beginning of next class.
+Solved problems must be submitted at the beginning of next class.
 Until then, for a full week, consultations can be made online to the teaching staff.
 Homework can be checked by them, and provide guidance by including side-notes to help to the students, as well as editing the code.
-This is another advantage of the online notebooks, as they provide another teacher-student asynchronous interaction channel.
+This is another advantage of the online notebooks, as they provide an asynchronous interaction channel.
-After corrections by the staff, the students must keep presenting their corrected exercises until solving them all in full.
+After corrections by the staff, the students must resubmit their exercises until they are solved in full.

 Notice that a final work is presented during chapter 10 of the course, this work is intended to be an integrative problem, requiring the students to apply all the syllabus to solve it, producing a notebook to be presented to the teaching staff as a final oral examination.